jesperolsson-se/sliding-window/README.md

 The code below (Python) illustrates our solution in a very basic style (procedural, hard-coded, etc.).
 In the first couple of rows, we initalize the values of each dimension.
 Then, we numerically calculate (and print) as many iterations as we're interested in.
+Please note that one of the variables is temporary, existing only to enable the rotations.
 Finally, we obtain our answers simply by reading the values of our dimensions.

 ```
 adults = 2